 Overdrawn Directors Loan Account.

-Suppose a director uses his credit card or his own money to pay for company expenses.
+Suppose then a director uses his credit card or his own money to pay for company expenses.
 The Company then owe’s money to the director.
-The amount Credited to the director’s loan account, until paid back to the director, showing as a creditor.
+The amount Credited to the director’s loan account, until paid back to the director, will then show as a creditor.
 (That is, the Company owes the director).
 If the director uses money or a credit or debit card from the Company.
 Then any payment will be debited to his loan account, and he will be a debtor of the Company until credits appear reducing the balance or indeed paying it back.
 (In this case, the director owes money to the Company)

 The loan account accounts for these transactions and accurately will reflect the position of the account at a given time.
 (Like a bank statement).

 Records You Are Required To Maintain

 Directors are required to ensure records of account are maintained at all times.
 Likewise, a record of monies you borrow from your company or pay into the company then must be kept up to date.
 This account is referred to as a ‘director’s loan account’.

 At the end of your company’s financial year

 Ensure ALL monies owed by directors to the company or the company owes you are reflected on the company ‘balance sheet’ in your annual accounts.